Morrin Centre#9 in Best Things To Do in Quebec City

 But the Morrin Centre offers visitors much more than literary stimulation.
 Guided, 45-minute tours take travelers through the facility's history; you'll be able to explore the old jail cells and the Victorian library, which contains artifacts dating back to the 16th century.
 Recent visitors said the tour is absolutely worth it, as the guides are very informative and engaging.

 Between the end of May and the beginning of September, guided tours are offered in English daily at 10 a.m., 11 a.m., 1 p.m., 2 p.m., 3 p.m., 4 p.m. and 5 p.m.
 Tours are also available Saturdays and Sundays from 11 a.m. to 6 p.m. from January through late May.

 The Morrin Centre library is open Tuesday through Sunday from noon to 4 p.m. with extended hours on Tuesdays and Thursdays.
-While you don't have to pay to peruse the library books, the guided tour costs $8 CAD (about the same in USD) for adults and $6 CAD for children ages eight to 18.
+While you don't have to pay to peruse the library books, the guided tour costs CA$12 (about $9.50) for adults and CA$10 (about $8) for children ages 9 to 18.
 To learn more about the Morrin Centre, visit the website.

 More Best Things To Do in Quebec City

 Clustered around the city's harbor on the banks of the St. Lawrence River are the quaint stone buildings and narrow, winding streets of Old Québec.
 This historic neighborhood (and UNESCO World Heritage site) houses some of the city's most notable attractions, including the Citadel, the Quartier Petit-Champlain and the Notre-Dame Basilica.
 Just make sure you give yourself plenty of time here: You'll find it difficult to resist popping into one of Old Québec's artisan shops or stopping to warm up with an aromatic cup of coffee at one of the many charming cafes.